davidtwco/rfcs/text/0000-build-std.md

 sanitizer configuration in Cargo, but it is instructive to examine how build-std would enable sanitiser support to ensure that the proposed design is compatible.

-Some sanitizers require a sanitizer runtime to be present, which are part of the `compiler-rt` project in LLVM.
-These are currently built when [`build.sanitizers`][bootstrap-sanitizers] is set in `bootstrap`.

-Existing efforts to stabilise sanitizers ([rust#123617]) propose stabilising sanitizers on a per-sanitizer per-target basis.
-This is necessarily the case as sanitizer runtimes are not available for all of Rust's targets. rustc's flag to enable sanitizers will be a target modifier, as the instrumentation must be present for all of the crates to avoid false positives.
+rustc's flag to enable sanitizers will be a target modifier, as the instrumentation must be present for all of the crates to avoid false positives.

 rustc's sanitizer support attempts to locate sanitizer runtimes in the sysroot (`$sysroot/lib/rustlib/$target/lib/`) to link against.
-Rust can start to ship `rust-sanitizers-$target` components with the sanitizer runtimes for targets that support sanitizers.
-As long as this component has been downloaded, build-std would trigger whenever sanitizers are enabled in Cargo (however that ends up being exposed), as sanitizers are a target modifier, and the sanitized build would succeed as the runtimes are present.
+Rust already ships sanitizer runtimes for targets that support sanitizers, so all that is necessary is to be able to rebuild the standard library crates, which build-std enables.

 ### Profiling
 [profiling]: #profiling